timkaechele/herb/README.md

 ERBX - Seamless and powerful HTML+ERB parsing.

 ./erbx lex [file]      -  Lex a file
+./erbx lex_json [file] -  Lex a file and return the result as json.
 ./erbx parse [file]    -  Parse a file
 ./erbx ruby [file]     -  Extract Ruby from a file ./erbx html [file]     -  Extract HTML from a file ./erbx prism [file]    -  Extract Ruby from a file and parse the Ruby source with Prism
 ```

 Running the executable shows a pretty-printed output for the respective command and the time it took to execute: